If you want to complete Mallorca 312, you have to train for it.

 8. Tell us more about your Mallorca 312 training plans

 The training plan sessions are delivered on the TrainingPeaks platform, through the free basic account.
-They are all planned out in advance to give you the structure needed.
+They are all planned out in advance to give you the structure needed, removing that paralysing feeling of decision fatigue.
 This will allow you the flexibility to complete them at a time that suits you.

 How much time have you got?